AKASHAorg/akasha-docs/docs/data-fetching-and-mutations/hooks/apollo-hooks/index.md

 ```
 _________
 ### useGetAppsByPublisherDidQuery
-Get a list of apps using the indexing DID with **useGetAppsByPublisherDidQuery**
+Get a list of apps using the publisher's DID with **useGetAppsByPublisherDidQuery**

 > This hook provides the query function to get a list of applications by a publisher/developer.
-It is useful in showing a list of all apps published by a developer.
+It is useful in showing a list of all apps published by a specific developer.

 **Example usage**
 ```jsx